xilenAtenea/LLM_explanation/README.md

 # LLM: Question-answering with RAG

 ## Introduction
-Welcome to the LLM EXplanation repository!
+Welcome to the LLM Explanation repository!

 This project is dedicated to providing a detailed understanding of the creation and operation of an LLM (Large Language Model) designed to answer questions from students, teachers and collaborators at the Universidad Autónoma de Occidente in Cali, Colombia.